tisma95/articles/web/min-max-height-width/min_max_height_width_en.md

 </style>
 ```

-The size of the web page will be at least equal to the specified size, even if the content of the *div* does not exceed the specified value.
+The height of the web page will be at least equal to the specified height, even if the content of the *div* does not exceed the specified value.
 For example, on a 648 x 530 (width x height) screen, the result would be.

 <img src="./img/height_min.png" alt="" width="50%"/>